demisto/demisto-sdk/demisto_sdk/commands/generate_yml_from_python/README.md

-# Generate YML from python
+# Generate YML from Python
-Generate YML file from python code that includes special syntax.
+Generate YML file from Python code that includes special syntax.
-The output file name will be the same as the python code with the .yml ending instead of .py.
+The output file name will be the same as the Python code with the `.yml` extension instead of `.py`.
+The generation currently supports integrations only.

 **Arguments**
 * **-i, --input**